baisula2008/bishop_puzzle_game01/README.md

 Bishops Swapping
+Overview

-Project Overview:This project demonstrates the efficient swapping of the positions of two black bishops and two white bishops on a 5x4 chessboard using Java.
-The solution showcases the application of chess movement rules, strategic decision-making, and optimized pathfinding techniques in a restricted environment.
+This project implements a simulation to swap the positions of two black bishops and two white bishops on a 5x4 chessboard, adhering to chess movement rules.
+The project optimizes for clarity, efficiency, and adherence to constraints, offering an interactive and algorithmically robust solution.

 Game Description
 Board Configuration

-Dimensions: 5 rows x 4 columns.
+Board Dimensions: 5 rows × 4 columns.

-Initial State:
+Initial Setup:

-Top row: 2 Black bishops (B).
+Top Row: 2 Black Bishops (B).

-Bottom row: 2 White bishops (W).
+Bottom Row: 2 White Bishops (W).

-Goal State: Swap the positions of black and white bishops to achieve:
+Goal: Swap the positions of black and white bishops to achieve:

 +---+---+---+---+
 |   | W |   | W |